carpentries/instructor-training/episodes/04-expertise.md

 - "One way concept maps can help in lesson planning is by defining appropriate points in a lesson for formative assessment."
 ---
-We now discuss what distinguishes expertise from earlier stages of learning, how expertise can be helpful and harmful, and then describe concept maps, a tool that can help expose expertise.
+We now discuss what distinguishes expertise from earlier stages of learning, how being an expert can make it more difficult to teach novices, and then describe concept maps, a tool that can help expose expertise.

 ## Connectivity